 The Witchwood expansion provided a few great cards such as Warpath, Darius Crowley, Town Crier, and Baku the Mooneater in addition to many Rush cards.
 However, the expansion is not a priority for gold unless you specifically wish to play Rush Warrior decks.

-Overall, a good mix of Classic and Un'Goro cards are recommended for Warrior Enthusiasts to offer the best odds of opening the most influential cards.
+Overall, a good mix of Classic and Boomsday cards packs are recommended for Warrior enthusiasts to offer the best odds of opening the most influential cards.

 - 31 May 2018: Updated for the Witchwood expansion.